 Both race routes have been accurately measured and permitted by Athletics Ireland.
 Red Tag Timing will provide chip timing for both races.

 First, second and third place prizes will be awarded for men and women in each race, plus multiple age category winners.

 Limited changing facilities will be available at the Community Centre and (non-valuable) items such as tracksuit tops etc. can be left there.
 Toilet facilities will be available in the Community Centre and post-race refreshments will also be served there.
 Additional toilets will be available in adjacent facilities.
 Hydration stations will be provided on both routes.

 Entry for the 8k race is €15 online and €20 on the day.
 Entry for the 10 Mile race is €20 online and €25 on the day.
 Online registration can be accessed via:

 Online registration will close one week before the races.
-Registration on the day will open at 11.00am in the Community Centre where race packs will be available.
+Registration will be open on the Saturday evening (2nd) between 5pm to 7pm and on the morn of the race from 7.30am till 8.30am in the Community Centre where race packs will be available.

 The 8k race starts at An Dunan just west of Corofin Village.
 The race follows a loop around Cummer, via St. Colman’s National School, Pollinore, Curry and Curryoughter.
 A left turn is taken at the crossroad for the last stretch back to the finish line at the Community Centre in Corofin village.